YannMoisan/advent-of-code/2015/combinatorics.md

 This puzzle is the well-known [Travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem), which is a NP-complete problem.

-Hopefully, there are only 8 items in my input, so the number of possible solutions is `8!` = 40320.
+Hopefully, there are only 8 items in my input, so the possible solutions are the full-length permutations.
+There are `8!` = 40320.

 ## Day 13